minio/docs/source/administration/object-management/object-versioning.rst

 new version of that object with a unique version ID.
 MinIO marks the "latest" version of the object that clients retrieve by default.
 Clients can then explicitly choose to list, retrieve, or remove a specific object version.

+.. versionchanged:: 2023-08-04T17-40-21Z

+   MinIO restricts object versioning to no more than 10,000 versions of each object.

+If an operation would create more than 10,000 versions of the object, the operation results in an error.
+:ref:`Delete one or more <minio-bucket-versioning-delete>` versions to create a new version of the object.

 .. card-carousel:: 1